 PURPOSE: The International Day of Zero Waste observed every year on March 30th aims to promote sustainable consumption and production patterns, support the societal shift towards circularity and raise awareness on how zero-waste initiatives contribute to the advancement of the 2030 Agenda for Sustainable Development.
 The waste sector contributes significantly to the triple planetary crisis of climate change, biodiversity and nature loss, and pollution.
 Humanity generates an estimated 2.24 billion tons of municipal solid waste annually, of which only 55% is managed in controlled facilities.
 Every year, around 931 million tons of food is lost or wasted and up to 14 million tons of plastic waste enters aquatic ecosystems.
 Zero Waste Day reminds us of our individual and collective responsibility to reduce waste.

-Promoting zero-waste initiatives through this international day can help advance all the goals and targets in the 2030 Agenda for Sustainable Development, including Sustainable Development Goal 11 and Sustainable Development Goal 12.
+EVENTS: On March 27th, 2026 Starting at 15:00 PM.
+EST, For this year's International Day of Zero Waste, the High level event focus is on food – what we eat, what we waste, and how we can move towards a more circular future.
+The New York Observance of the International Day of Zero Waste 2026, facilitated in-person, serves as a platform to underscore the critical importance of collective action in driving forward zero-waste initiatives, to Increase knowledge about the potential of zero-waste solutions to promote sustainability and equity.
+With young entrepreneurs and communities' initiatives to Promoting zero-waste initiatives through this international day can help advance all the goals and targets in the 2030 Agenda for Sustainable Development, including Sustainable Development Goal 11 and Sustainable Development Goal 12.
 These goals address all forms of waste, including food loss and waste, natural resource extraction and electronic waste.
-Get the Concept note!
+Get the Concept note and register to participate!

-Worldwide observance of the International Day of Zero Waste 2025.
-To celebrate the third annual International Day of Zero Waste, offices and partners from around the world are invited to organize activities and events, including creative exhibits, panel discussions, social media campaigns, training sessions and waste collection drives.
+Worldwide observance of the International Day of Zero Waste 2026.
+To celebrate the Fourth annual International Day of Zero Waste, offices and partners from around the world are invited to organize activities and events, including creative exhibits, panel discussions, social media campaigns, training sessions and waste collection drives.
 Explore the list of upcoming worldwide activities, conferences and workshops and the events maps!

 PODCASTS: Waste mismanagement is a significant contributor to the triple planetary crises of climate change, biodiversity and nature loss and pollution.
 Let’s discuss how to Reduce waste for a Greener Future.
 Listen to the audio-podcasts!